 Ask Anne…

 You will need to remove the jewelry when you nurse.
-Leaving it can cause problems.
 It will be difficult for your baby to form the nipple and press it against the roof of his mouth if there is a piece of metal in the way.
-Latching on correctly at the breast is a skill that newborn babies have to learn, and it can take awhile for them to get the hang of it even with an un-pierced nipple.
+Latching on correctly at the breast is a skill that newborn babies have to learn, and it can take awhile for them to get the hang of it even with an unpierced nipple.
 While it may be possible for him to latch onto a nipple with jewelry in it, it will make it more difficult for him, and may cause pain as the ring presses against the soft tissue of his tongue and palate.
 Healthy babies are born with a very strong suck, and it’s entirely possible that the ring could dislodge while he’s nursing and he might choke on it.

 It would be best for you to remove the rings completely for the first few weeks of nursing.
 Newborn babies nurse a lot (10-12 times or more in 24 hours) and it would be a hassle to keep taking them in and out that often.

 Once your milk supply is established and your baby isn’t nursing as often, you can replace the rings between feedings if you want to.
 I can’t guarantee that the holes won’t grow back together in that time, but if you replace the jewelry once a day and then take it out, that should help keep the holes open.
+You can also use an insertion taper.

 As far as different types of jewelry goes, it is best to use titanium, nickel-free gold, platinum, niobium or surgical stainless steel jewelry because many people are allergic to nickel, which is commonly used in jewelry manufacturing.
 You would have to ask your piercer about what designs are easiest to take in and out, but remember that the rings that are easiest to remove are also the ones most likely to come out in the baby’s mouth, so be sure to take them out before nursing.